dominikj111/JigsawFlow/README.md

 ### **For Developers**

-1. **Explore Examples**: Review reference implementations in your preferred language (Work In Progress)
+1. **Explore Examples**: Review reference implementations in your preferred language _(implementations in progress)_
 2. **Define Interfaces**: Create trait/interface definitions for your domain
 3. **Build Modules**: Implement interface-compliant modules
 4. **Compose Applications**: Use DI registry to assemble functionality

+> **Note**: Reference implementations are currently being developed.
+See [implementation-examples.md](implementation-examples.md) for current progress and conceptual examples.

 ### **For Enterprises**